 Kolakham-Neora Valley National Park (Near Lava)

 Phone: (+91) 9830077180 / 8420394747 / 8420434545

-Upper floor rooms have all basic amenities including geysers in attached baths, TV etc and are meant essentially for families or couples.
-The ground floor rooms do not have geysers or TV (but hot water is made available in buckets) and are mostly occupied by bachelors.
+The rooms have basic amenities including attached bathrooms with geysers, TV etc and are meant essentially for families or couples.
+The ground floor rooms are sometimes occupied by bachelors.
 In high season, try to avoid the ground floor rooms as they are likely to be uncomfortable due to noisy neighbors.
 The hotel provides room heaters at extra cost which however needs to be pre-arranged.